-According to The New York Times, McClinton passed away November 28 in his home base of St. Paul, Minneapolis.
+According to The New York Times, McClinton passed away November 28 in his home base of St. Paul, Minnesota.
 His son told the Times that the cause was kidney failure.

 “I was supposed to be on dialysis for 10 years max, then gone, but here I am, year 16, and I’ve still got work to do,” McClinton said in September in his last media interview with Minneapolis' Star Tribune.
 “I’ve learned a great deal about humanity, and I have a great deal to share.”

 McClinton also directed Drowning Crow, Regina Taylor's contemporary adaptation of Anton Chekhov's The Seagull, on Broadway in 2004.
 Off-Broadway, he helmed Kia Corthron's play Breath, Boom! at Playwrights Horizons; Eugene Lee's East Texas Hot Links at The Public Theater; Sarah Schulman's Carson McCullers (Historically Inaccurate) at Playwrights Horizons (a co-production with Women's Project Theater); and a production of Jitney at Second Stage.